scala-microservices-book/book-examples/chapter-6/README.md

 ### chapter-7
 Chapter-7 example code can be found on the `chapter-7` branch of this repository.

-* Chapter-7 build on top of the `chapter-6` code where it uses Lagom's Message Broker API to publish and subscribe
+* Chapter-7 is built on top of the `chapter-6` code where it uses Lagom's Message Broker API to publish and subscribe

 ### chapter-8